MasterLinux/ClassLoader/README.md

 }
 ```

-you can use `ClassLoader.fields` which is a collection that contains all fields of the reflected class.
+you can use `loader.fields` which is a collection that contains all fields of the reflected class.

 ```dart
 // set value